 One of the most vital and impactful things CVMA does is advocate on behalf of the veterinary profession in Colorado.
 Without the strength of our 2,000+ members behind us, and without your annual membership dues, we could not effectively work under the golden dome to protect you and your practice.
 We fight to make sure legislators know how proposed bills can help or hurt your livelihood, veterinary medicine, and animal health and welfare.
 This is no easy task and no one person alone could hope to achieve what we can accomplish when we come together as a single voice.
 Make sure your voice continues to be heard.
 Make sure we can continue to protect your interests.
 Together, we can protect veterinary medicine in Colorado.

-For full bill descriptions, actions, and current status (updated daily), see the CVMA Bill Tracker.
+For full bill descriptions, actions, and status of all the bills followed see the CVMA Bill Tracker.

 The 2017 legislative session proved once again that the practice of veterinary medicine in Colorado would be vastly different if CVMA didn’t exist to monitor and affect legislation and address public policy issues on behalf of the profession.
 One single voice can be lost in the din that is the state legislature.
 Among party politics and special interest groups and scores of lobbyists, it would be impossible for one person, alone, to be heard.
 But CVMA—representing 2,000+ members—can effectively cut through the noise and make sure your best interests are represented and our opinions and comments are listened to by those who can help us shape legislation that benefits both veterinary practice and animal welfare in Colorado.
 Here are the two most important bills and their outcome from the 2017 session: